Teikyo Lab.

 Professor Junichi Kotoku

-Takeshi Takada, a doctoral student in the Department of Division of Clinical Radiology Graduate School Graduate School of Medical Care and Technology who was in charge of programming, recalls that he struggled to control the movement of characters in the VR space.
-"Experimental participants decide whether to attack or rescue from the casual gestures of people they meet in VR space, so the character must move naturally.
-For that purpose, the range of movement of the joints, the speed of movement, VR Taking advantage of the experience of VR development for visualization of radiation dose, we finely controlled the environment, etc., and brushed it up while having Dr. Oe check it many times. "(Mr. Takada)
+Takada Takeshi, a doctoral student in the Department Division of Clinical Radiology Graduate School School Graduate School of Medical Care and Technology (Kotoku Laboratory), who was in charge of programming, recalls that he struggled with controlling the character's movements within the VR space.
+"The participants in the experiment would decide whether to attack or rescue the people they met in the VR space based on their casual gestures, so the characters' movements had to be natural.
+To achieve this, we used our experience developing VR for visualizing radiation doses to finely control the range of motion of the joints, the speed of movement, the VR environment, and other factors, and we had Professor Oe check it over and over again to refine it," says Takada.

 Image of operation screen